Skip to content

 thawedPath = $SPLUNK_DB/netlb/thaweddb

-Change into /opt/splunk/bin and restart Splunk Enterprise as the splunk user.
+In the/opt/splunk/bin directory, restart Splunk Enterprise as the splunk user.

 ./splunk restart